James Mitchell (basketball): Rockhampton Rockets (2017–2019)

 On 27 March 2017, Mitchell signed with the Rockhampton Rockets for the 2017 QBL season.
 Mitchell, who was in the final stages of finishing his teaching degree at the time of signing with the Rockets, flew in and out to Rockhampton in the first part of the season before moving south.
 After a slow start to the 2017 season, the Rockets charged into the finals with an end-of-season run that saw them eliminate the top seed Brisbane Capitals in the quarter-finals before eventually succumbing to the Mackay Meteors in the semi-finals.

 On 17 November 2017, Mitchell re-signed with the Rockets for the 2018 season.
 He was named player of the week for round one.
 He appeared in all 19 games for the Rockets in 2018, averaging 14.5 points, 7.0 rebounds, 5.3 assists and 2.4 steals per game.

 In November 2018, Mitchell re-signed with the Rockets for the 2019 season.
 In 19 games, he averaged 10.3 points, 6.2 rebounds, 3.9 assists and 2.3 steals per game.

 Sheffield Sharks (2017–2018)

 On 22 November 2017, Mitchell signed with the Sheffield Sharks of the British Basketball League for the rest of the 2017–18 season.
 In 11 games for Sheffield, he averaged 1.2 points and 1.4 rebounds per game.

-Return to the Cairns Marlins (2021–present)
+Return to the Cairns Marlins (2021–2022; 2025–)

-In 2021, Mitchell re-joined the Cairns Marlins for the inaugural NBL1 North season.
+Mitchell re-joined the Cairns Marlins, now in the NBL1 North, for the 2021 NBL1 season.
 He helped the Marlins reach the best-of-three grand final series, where they were defeated 2–0 by the Mackay Meteors.

 Mitchell re-joined the Marlins for the 2022 NBL1 North season.
+After not playing in 2023 and 2024, he returned to the Marlins for the 2025 NBL1 North season.
+He re-signed with the Marlins for the 2026 season.